 Opponents of a bill of rights for Australia argue that such a measure would fetter the powers of parliament to legislate as appropriate and would give an undesirable amount of power to the courts.
 They argue that parliament can be relied on to protect our human rights and not to pass laws that contravene these rights.

 A bill of rights that is constitutionally entrenched is very hard to change.
 The US constitution, for example, contains protections of rights such as freedom of speech and the right to bear arms.
-The right to bear arms contained in the fifth amendment has meant, in practice, that it is very difficult for the US Parliament to legislate for gun control.
+The right to bear arms contained in the second amendment has meant, in practice, that it is very difficult for the US Parliament to legislate for gun control.

 Other arguments sometimes advanced against a bill of rights are that such a piece of legislation would only benefit criminals and minorities, would clog the courts with claims and that Australians do not support such a move.